AntiMach/osu-receptor/README.md

 - `redirect` type components use an existing file as its own.

 ## Finishing the skin
-Finally, to create the <b>skin.ini</b> file that recognises the created files as part of the skin, all you have to do is run `osu!receptor.py` with python 3.9 or higher
+Finally, to create the <b>skin.ini</b> file that recognises the created files as part of the skin, all you have to do is run `osu!receptor.py` with python 3.9 or higher.
+But watch out, this will replace the old <b>skin.ini</b> in your skin with a new one based on your skin.txt settings!

 ## Cleaning up
 If you want to cleanup the skin's files for sharing, you can get rid of the following files/folders: